-To be more precise, 63% of B2B salespeople say that generating new leads is their top challenge.
+To be more precise, 85% of B2B marketers say that generating new leads is their top challenge.

 But, before you wave the white flag and resort to purchasing a list on the internet (which is the worst thing you can do), you should try different strategies.